godotengine/godot-docs/reference/custom_modules_in_c++.rst

 functionality at every level without modifying the core, which can be split for use and reuse in different modules.

-Modules are located in them modules/ subdirectory of the build system.
+Modules are located in the ``modules/`` subdirectory of the build system.
-By default, two modules exist, GDScript (which, yes it's not part of the core engine), and the GridMap.
+By default, two modules exist, GDScript (which, yes, is not part of the core engine), and the GridMap.
 As many new modules as desired can be created and combined, and the SCons build system will take care of it transparently.